 The venerable 1:1 isolation/choke balun is the first of our new line of DIY kits.
-All components are the same as those used in our finished units.
-This finished balun has an SO-239 for input and two 1/4" studs for the output.
-This balun is typically used for but not limited to, feeding a yagi or beam antenna.
+All components are the same as those used in our pre-assembled units.
+The completed balun will have an SO-239 for input and two 1/4" studs for the output and is typically used for, but not limited to, feeding a yagi or beam antenna.

 mil spec Teflon insulated high power coax 2.4" ferrite toroid One Nickel / Teflon / Gold coax connector Two 1/4 x 20 Stainless steel studs for output Cover with integral neoprene weather seal All stainless hardware Zip ties for securing coax to toroid Short piece of coax to use for practice stripping the jacket.
 All required ring terminals for connecting to SO-239 and studs